Which four Braves have risen above all others?

 Atlanta Braves Mt.
 Rushmore

-The arguments begin with the second and third heads etched in the mountain.
-From first overall draft pick to Hall of Famer, Jones has spent his entire professional life dedicated to this franchise.
-He’s proven himself as a leader over the past few seasons from calling out teammates (Jayson Heyward) to being team spokesperson for such matters as calling out umpires.
+The arguments begin with the third and fourth heads etched in the mountain.
+From first overall draft pick to certain Hall of Famer, Jones spent his entire professional life dedicated to this franchise.
+He proved himself as a leader over his last few seasons, and from a stats perspective, he has few peers.
+Since 1961 (Expansion Era), only seven other players have 450 homers, 2,700 hits, 1,600 runs and 1,600 RBIs.
+And of those, only Chipper can claim a .300 batting average (.303).

-There’s too much pitching history for the other player not to be a pitcher.
-Smoltz has been closer to being Mr. Brave than his pitching cohorts Tom Glavine and Greg Maddux.
+There’s too much rich pitching history here for the fourth player not to be a pitcher.
+Smoltz has been closer to being Mr. Brave than his pitching cohorts (and fellow Hall of Famers) Tom Glavine and Greg Maddux.
 Smoltzie has 16 more wins as a Brave than Maddux and 34 fewer than Glavine.
 But I think his 154 saves more than make up for that.
-(And Smoltz didn’t succumb to the players’ union and cross over to the hated Mets for more cash.)
+(And Smoltz didn’t succumb to the players’ union and cross over to the hated Mets as a free agent.)

 Eddie Mathews is the only player to suit up for the franchise in Boston, Milwaukee and Atlanta.
 And he hit 493 home runs with the team.
 But Jones bests Mathews in every offensive category but home runs and triples.